Frequently Asked Questions

 What equipment is used in the workshop?

-If I am selected, will I need to provide any of my own equipment?
+Will I need to provide any of my own equipment?

 Can I bring my own equipment to the workshops?